© Crown copyright 2018

 1.2 If your unincorporated club is already a registered CASC and you are thinking about setting up a company to run your club instead, there are a number of things you should think about before incorporating.

-1.3 This guide doesn’t cover all issues that you should think about before incorporation and is not intended to replace professional advice when it is appropriate.
+1.3 This guide does not cover all issues that you should think about before incorporation and is not intended to replace professional advice when it is appropriate.
 The guidance is for club committee members, more specifically for those with responsibility for planning and implementing incorporation.
 This can be a complex process and you should consider whether you need professional advice.
 You could also consult your sport’s national governing body who may be able to provide additional guidance and support.

 2. How does incorporation work?

 2.1 If you choose to incorporate, the new company will be a separate legal entity.
 To set up a new company you’ll need to register it with Companies House.
-You can’t simply convert your existing unincorporated association into a company.
+You cannot simply convert your existing unincorporated association into a company.
 Your full voting members should all become members of the new company and should formally approve the conversion.

 2.2 Once the new company is established you’ll have to transfer over its activities (including any employment contracts), assets such as interests in land and liabilities from the unincorporated association.